xtrinch/sensor-dashboard-oled-display/README.md

 # sensor-dashboard-oled-display

-Reads sensor data from [sensor dashboard](http://sensor-dashboard.trina.si/) [backend](https://github.com/xtrinch/sensor-dashboard-nestjs-backend/).
+Reads sensor data from [sensor dashboard](http://sensor-dashboard.trina.si/) [backend](https://github.com/xtrinch/sensor-dashboard-nestjs-backend/) and displays it on a PCD8544 nokia OLED display.

 Built with PlatformIO.